asifChoudhury/project-pixel-art-maker-starter/README.md

 3. Choose a color.

-4. Start clicking the squares and make your art..
+4. Start clicking the squares and make your art.